 - Method return values

 - Tooltip values

-To enable inline debugging, in the Debug window, click Settings and select Show Values Inline.
+To enable inline debugging, in the Debug window, click Settings and select Show Variable Values in Editor.

 Android Studio provides performance profilers so you can easily track your app's memory and CPU usage, find deallocated objects, locate memory leaks, optimize graphics performance, and analyze network requests.